Lirum Therapeutics (LRTX) Announces July 19th IPO

-Lirum Therapeutics (LRTX) is planning to raise $25 million in an IPO on Friday, July 19th, IPO Scoop reports.
+Lirum Therapeutics (LRTX) expects to raise $25 million in an initial public offering (IPO) on Friday, July 19th, IPO Scoop reports.
 The company plans to issue 5,000,000 shares at $5.00 per share.

 ThinkEquity acted as the underwriter for the IPO.